metaphacts/metaphactory-docker-compose/README.md

 6. Change the value of the `COMPOSE_PROJECT_NAME` variable to a unique name (default is `my-gs-deployment-1`) i.e. the name will be used to prefix container names as well as `vhost` entry in the nginx proxy (if used).
 7. Run `docker-compose up -d`.
 It is **important to run the command in the my-gs-deployment (containing the .env file)**, since docker-compose will pick up the `.env` file for parameterization.

-##### Configuration parameters for GraphScope
-* Change users/password of GraphScope
+##### Change users/password of GraphScope
-** metaphactory connects to GraphScope using the user and password specified in the proxy.prop configuration (provided in my-gs-deployment/app-graphscope.zip).
+* metaphactory connects to GraphScope using the user and password provided in the proxy.prop configuration (provided in my-gs-deployment/app-graphscope.zip).
-** Create/Update users and passwords of GraphScope using htpasswd (https://httpd.apache.org/docs/2.4/programs/htpasswd.html) and the users.htpasswd file in the folder my-gs-deployment/gs-config/gs-default/config/
+* Create/Update users and passwords of GraphScope using htpasswd (https://httpd.apache.org/docs/2.4/programs/htpasswd.html) and the users.htpasswd file in the folder my-gs-deployment/gs-config/gs-ephedra-default/config/

 #### Metaphactory with external triplestore
 Use this option for external triplestores like Stardog, Neptune, GraphDB or Virtuoso.